 - sports and leisure services

-Social Enterprise NI also has a new Trade Directory that lists social enterprises so that private and public sector organisations can find out about the social enterprise work taking place in Northern Ireland.
+Social Enterprise NI also has a trade directory that lists social enterprises so that private and public sector organisations can find out about the social enterprise work taking place in Northern Ireland.

 Benefits of public sector contracts